dsrkafuu/sakana-widget/README.md

 <https://sakana.dsrkafuu.net>

 Add the Sakana!
 Widget to your own web page!
-Support custom images, runtime parameters and more!
+Support custom images, auto resizing and more runtime params!

 ## Features

 - Register and use your own character
+- Auto resizing support, 120px minimum
 - Press and hold the stand and drag, after releasing the hand the stand will bounce in the opposite direction
 - Use control bar to switch roles and use other functions
 - Automatic mode, applying a force of random size at random intervals